sg893052/sonic-buildimage/templates/SONiC Design Doc Template.md

 *Discuss the dockers affected by the feature.
 If a new service and/or a new docker is introduced, please follow the guidelines below:*

 - *Identify the dependencies on other services.
-This includes the starting order, restart dependencies on other services, etc. Please take the multiple images into consideration where this feature can be included/excluded.*
+This includes the starting order, restart dependencies on other services, etc. Please take the multiple images (Cloud Base, Enterprise Advanced) into consideration - where is this feature included/excluded?*
 - *Identify the processes in the docker and their starting order (if applicable); specify process restartability needs and dependencies*
 ## 3.2 DB Changes
-*Describe changes to existing DBs or any new DBs being added.
+*Describe changes to existing DB tables or any new tables being added.
 Cover schema and defaults.*

 *Note that changes to existing DB contents (keys, fields) should be avoided where possible, and handled very carefully where necessary.
 Need to consider forward/backward migration etc.*